• Home

 The Times reporters and their consultants analyzed thousands of pages of confidential HCA communications, including emails and memos between executives.

 This is just one of several investigations finding hospital chains conduct and bill for unnecessary procedures.
 Tenet Health care settled a case ten years ago for $54 million after being accused of more than six years of conducting unnecessary heart procedures and billing Medicare and Medicaid in California.
-Other studies – as reported by Realnatural – have found that some hospitals have also been conducting unnecessary tests.
+Other studies by other researchers have found that some hospitals have also been conducting unnecessary tests.

 The Cost of Unnecessary Procedures